aldur/aldur.github.io/_posts/2025-06-19-nixos-in-crostini.md

 containers, and it is the right choice.

 </div>

-Downloading the image will unfortunately take some time (`termina` seems to download it at about 1.25 MB/s).
-I try to keep the image size to a minimum to make this step fast.

 You can now start the container and, after a few seconds, it should get an IP through DHCP: